On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Spectrally filtered quantum optimization algorithms

-The core idea of spectral folding (and related, more general spectral deformations) is to modify how the Hamiltonian is applied to the quantum state through the introduction of a filter function.
+The core idea of spectrally filtered quantum optimization is to modify how the Hamiltonian is applied to the quantum state through the introduction of a filter function, somewhat analogous to the methods used in \cite{hastings2018short,dalzell2023mind}, though our goals and filtering choices are very different.
 Specifically, the algorithms we consider solve problems through simulating the time evolution of a quantum state, as $\ket{\psi} \to e^{-i H \of{t} dt} \ket{\psi}$, with the exponentiated Hamiltonian discretized as a series of layers e.g. $e^{i a H_D} e^{i b H_P}$.
-The driver Hamiltonian, and any other additional Hamiltonian terms, are not changed by spectral folding, so we will ignore them for now and focus on the problem Hamiltonian itself.
+The driver Hamiltonian, and any other additional Hamiltonian terms, are not changed by spectral filtering, so we will ignore them for now and focus on the problem Hamiltonian itself.
 Specifically, we write $\ket{\psi}$ in the computational basis as $\ket{\psi} = \sum_{m=0}^{2^N-1} c_m \ket{m}$, where $m$ is the decimal integer representation of a given bitstring.
-Then, for (arbitrary) control angle $\gamma$:
+Then, for (arbitrary) control angle $\gamma$, the wavefunction expressed in the computational $Z$ basis evolves as

 In other words, the phase of each component state advances proportionally to its energy under the problem Hamiltonian, and that energy is computed at each step by applying a sequence of gates to implement each constraint.